getgrav/grav-learn/pages/05.advanced/05.grav-cli/docs.md

     $ cd ~/Projects/grav
     ```

-2. Run the Grav CLI to create a new project, with the destination being the location where your project will reside in (usually the [webroot][webroot] of your Web server).
+2. Run the Grav CLI to create a new project, with the destination being the location where your project will reside in (usually the [webroot](http://en.wikipedia.org/wiki/Webroot) of your Web server).
 Let us assume we are creating a **portfolio** and we want it at `~/Webroot/portfolio`.

     ```bash
     $ bin/grav new-project ~/webroot/portfolio